Bond requirements changing for ISF

 28 02 2011

-The Blue Ribbon Cutting ceremony consisted of the cutting of the ribbon along with a speech given by TRG founder John Michel followed by a letter from Senator Baucus presented by Brianne Dugan.
+The Blue Ribbon Cutting ceremony consisted of the cutting of the ribbon along with a speech given by TRG founder, John Michel, followed by a letter from Senator Baucus presented by Brianne Dugan.
 TRG offered hors d’oeuvres and beverages to their guests during the social networking hour that concluded the event.
 In attendance for the Ribbon Cutting ceremony was the TRG staff, members of the Bozeman Chamber of Commerce, and local business owners from the Bozeman area.

 This is just the beginning of TRG’s involvement with the Chamber of Commerce.
 The Chamber offers many great ways to become involved with the Bozeman community along with connecting with other local members of the Chamber and other Bozeman business owners.
 In addition, the Chamber offers some great resources in regards to marketing TRG to the community and aiding in the assistance of finding new members to join TRG’s ever-growing staff.